 Immune Therapy: Research in Boston

-What makes these scientists believe they can redirect the body’s immune response to find cures for T1D?
+What makes these scientists believe they can redirect the body’s immune response to find cures for type 1 diabetes (T1D)?

 To learn more about all the great T1D research being funded by JDRF, visit their research and impact page here.